 Common Google Front End Developer Interview Questions

 Now for the moment you’ve been waiting for: here are some of the questions asked by Google during their front end developer interviews.
+Practice answers to each if you are hoping get a job at Google.

 - Write the code to find the balance point of the array.